Organic Fennel Essential Oil, Sweet

 Sweet Cumin, Garden Fennel, French Fennel, Roman Fennel.

-- Certified Organic Sweet Fennel Essential Oil is an aromatic oil that clears blockages in the body.
+- 5 ml SIZE ON CLEARANCE.
+Certified Organic Sweet Fennel Essential Oil is an aromatic oil that clears blockages in the body.
 It helps with weight balancing, digestion and feminine comfort.
 Similar to Anise, it can also beneficially affect the respiratory system.

 Farming Method Certified Organic Country of Origin Hungary Plant Part Seed Scientific Name Foeniculum dulce Application Method Bath, Diffusion, Topical